brunomaga/brunomaga.github.io/index.md

 </p>

 <p>
 As a general rule, I prefer not to be addressed by my academic title or surname (e.g. <i>"Dear Dr Bruno"</i> or <i>"Dear Mr Magalhaes"</i>.
-I believe education is about knowledge and not diplomas.
-So addressing me simply by my first name (<i>"Hi Bruno"</i>) is perfectly fine :)
+I believe education is about knowledge and not diplomas, so addressing me simply by my first name (<i>"Hi Bruno"</i>) is perfectly fine :)
 </p>
 </div> <!-- noprint -->